Ashishaman123/M2_Embedded_Seat-Temperature/1_Requirements/Readme.md

 -Maintaining of heat in the vehicles seats.

 ## Where
-- Used in Automotive Industries.
+- Used in automotive industries.

 ## When
-- At low Temperature.
+- At low temperature.

 ## How
-- By installing it in vehicle seats.
+- By installing it in vehicle seat and the system will sense that driver or passenger seated or not and heater will generate the heat accordingly.

 ## High Level Requirements